gbif/ssg-gb25/content/en.md

 title: Home
 description: Welcome the 25rd meeting of the GBIF Governing Board
 image: /images/image1.jpg
-imageTitle: 'Romancing Puffins.
-Love at first sight...' by John O'Brien
+imageTitle: A view by Brian Wilson
 imageLink:
 ---